teraspora/fractagons/README.md

       (a) When making a composite image, reduce to zero size by hitting < while changing parameters, so as not to pollute the image with noise.
 Then use > to restart drawing.
       (b) Increase to 2 or 3 to see the general form and colouration of a new image quickly.
-When these are satisfactory, just hit <z or <<z to restart with single-pixel dots.
+When these are satisfactory, just hit `>, then z or Z to restart with single-pixel dots.

   COLOURS: